Information About Jerry DonoghuePlease allow me to introduce myself...

 After ending a career in training and development, I became interested in experiential group process work.
 Initially, it was to support myself during a difficult time in my life, in which I experienced a lot of loss.
 I participated in groups, and subsequently helped facilitate.
 The group process work inspired me in many ways, and I learned a lot about what is effective, and what is not.

 I also had many experiences of going out in nature for an extended period of time, with no food or shelter.
 Talk about “wherever you go, there you are”.
 I found myself attuning to the rhythms of nature and merging with her.
 When I left all of the modern life props behind (phone, watch, etc.) and melted into nature, deep things inside started to emerge.
 Immersion in nature (the wilder the better) is a great inspiration for disclosing things that would not otherwise come out.

-Subsequently, I enjoyed exploring and training myself in Shadow Work, Psychological parts work, and Constructivist Psychology.
+Subsequently, I enjoyed exploring and training myself in Shadow Work, Internal Family Systems Parts Work, and Coherency Therapy.
 I have also been teaching Compassionate (Nonviolent) Communication since 2004, and have deeply studied the way we talk to ourselves and one other.
 I have studied how language creates our experience, and how the way we talk to ourselves is a reliable pathway to access deeply held constructs.

 After years of researching many of the various approaches, and experiencing first-hand what was useful and not so useful, I concluded that the most effective depth psychology approaches are nonpathologizing, experiential in nature, non prescriptive, work with people in the present, and allow people to define what is useful for themselves.
 This is very much reflected in the design of the Inner Presence Inquiry work.